 The ECT group maintains an automated grading device used to automatically score multiple-choice, bubble-sheet assessments.
 Tests can be quickly graded using an instructor-provided answer key.
 Each test can have up to four variants and 100 questions.
 Analytical tools can help to identify “bad” questions and provide data on your class performance.
 Some answer sheets also have a space for subjective grading (such as a short essay) that can be manually graded and included in the auto-graded score.

 Qualtrics enables the creation of elaborate, branching surveys and tools for industry-standard surveys.
 Simple tools, such as Google Forms or the Qualtrics Polling tool, can get quick feedback using the most commonly used types of survey question (i.e true/false, multiple choice, or short text entry.)
-The Blackboard course management system offers sophisticated test and survey tools and Google Forms serves as a simple and useful tool for gathering information and even sequencing instructional materials.
+The Blackboard and Canvas course management systems offer sophisticated test and survey tools.
+Google Forms serves as a simple and useful tool for gathering information.